jamesmillerio/alfred-workflows/README.md

 This one is fairly obvious.
 You can essentially use a keyword of **"bt"** or **Cmd+Shift+B** and it will toggle your bluetooth radio.

 **Note:** This workflow requires the use of the blueutil application, which can be [found here](http://www.frederikseiffert.de/blueutil/).

+###IP Address workflow by [David Fergusion](http://dferg.us/ip-address-workflow/)
+This workflow was created by [David Ferguson](http://dferg.us/ip-address-workflow/) to look up your public and local IP.
+Super useful.
+Here's a [direct link](http://cloud.dferg.us/K9MA) to the workflow.